 GardensEntry to the Castle includes unguided access to the grounds.
 Look out for the Granville Garden, Lady Alice’s Temple, the Ice House, Quaker Burial ground and Moss Walk.
 The formal gardens include the Jubilee Parterre (formerly the ‘Sundial Garden’) which was re-designed to celebrate Her Majesty’s Diamond Jubilee in 2012.

-Tour timesGuided Castle tours (duration: approx. 45 minutes), includes unguided access to the gardens.
+Castle tours include self-guided access to the gardens.

 Gardens unguided access